BELIEF-FAITH

 “For the pagans run after these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own” (niv).

 In the above scripture, Jesus gives us basic steps concerning Walking in the Way.
 God observes the pagans and knows how they pursue their lives.
 Jesus separates the pagan life from a righteous life.
 “Seek ye first the kingdom and His righteousness,” Jesus asserts the supremacy of God.
 Jesus establishes an order, God first, followed by, “do not worry about tomorrow.”
-Even though this scripture does not directly mention faith, the underlying message propels the person toward faith and trust and builds an active faith foundation.
+Even though this scripture does not directly mention faith, the underlying message propels the person toward faith and trust, and builds an active faith foundation.

 *

 With the example of faith as small as the mustard seed, a person may remove mountains into the sea (Matt.
 17:20), meaning essentially to accomplish great feats.
-This scripture explains how a person removes spiritual obstruction, mountains, from his pathway.
+This scripture dipicts how a person removes spiritual obstruction, mountains, from his pathway.
 These obstructions may be worry, guilt, or any number of other attributes, and this obstruction may include people who are unrighteously coming against you or those who hold you back.
 Jesus teaches that if you have faith and do not doubt, that faith will remove the obstruction, “…whatever you ask in prayer, believing, you will receive” (Mt.
 21.21-22).

 When Eve named Cain after ‘gain’ (Who Is Cain?), she talked about what she had gotten instead of what God had given her.
+Gratitude was in second place.
 Eve mentioned herself first instead of God, thus naming in reverse order.
 Frankly, this is what most people do.
 Remember, the naming you give and the Word you speak becomes the journey you travel.
 There is an old saying, it goes like this, “Let me observe how a man speaks today, and I will tell you what his life will be like five years from now.”

 Jesus tells the Roman Centurian that he has never seen such faith as his, and Jesus tells more than one person that their faith has made them whole.
 The illumination provided by faith now gives rise within the soul—the city on the hill shines forth as love, compassion, charity, knowledge, and wisdom.
 But without faith as a first step, none of the above may be revealed nor maintained.
 Likewise, without faith, the Word or prayer you speak will remain lifeless and ineffective.